skylarsch/skylarsch.github.io/_posts/2012-11-13-underscore-bash-profile.md

 `$ ln -s /path/to/dropbox/_bash_profile .bash_profile`

-This syncs your bash profiles using dropbox to all your computer devices.
+This syncs your bash profile using dropbox to all your computer devices.

 Some of the files I'm syncing include